eme64/blog/_posts/2024-12-24-Intro-to-C2-Part03.md

 - `PhaseRenumberLive`: remove useless nodes, and renumber the `Node::_idx`.
 Up to now, a lot of nodes were created, so the highest `_idx` can be quite high.
 But also a lot of nodes were removed.
 Renumbering allows the `_idx` to be more compact, and that allows the data-structures based on `_idx` indexing to be smaller in the following optimizations.
 For debugging, it can often be helpful to disable the renumbering with `-XX:-RenumberLiveNodes`.
 - `remove_root_to_sfpts_edges`: skip.

-- Excape Analysis: `do_iterative_escape_analysis` / `ConnectionGraph`: detects allocations of Java objects that do not escape the scope of the compilation, and can thus be eliminated.
+- Escape Analysis: `do_escape_analysis` / `ConnectionGraph`: detects allocations of Java objects that do not escape the scope of the compilation, and can thus be eliminated.
 All fields can become local variables instead.
-Escape Analysis already requires an understanding of loop structures, so it performs a first round of `PhaseIdealLoop`.

 - Loop Optimizations: `PhaseIdealLoop` (first 3 rounds): it analyzes the loop structures and reshapes them.
 See [Part 4](https://eme64.github.io/blog/2025/01/23/Intro-to-C2-Part04.html) for an introduction to loop optimizations.
 Some example optimizations are:
   - Detection of loops, canonicalization to `CountedLoop` (loop trip-count phi does not overflow).